josagonzalez/josagonzalez.github.io/README.md

 You can run `ruby compose.rb` to create new draft posts.

-If you're building your site on Windows (like me) and you use WinSCP to sync with your remote site, you can use the `site.bat` file.
+If you're building your site on Windows and you use WinSCP to sync with your remote site, you can use the `site.bat` file.
 Set up a `_site.env` file as described in the comments of `site.bat` and change the excludes list for your site.